Survey: Even as schools reopen, many students learn remotely

 Large numbers of students are not returning to the classroom even as more schools reopen for full-time, in-person learning, according to a survey released Wednesday by the Biden administration.

-The findings reflect a nation that has been locked in debate over the safety of reopening schools.
+The findings reflect a nation that has been locked in debate over the safety of reopening schools during the coronavirus pandemic.
 Even as national COVID-19 rates continued to ebb in February, key measures around reopening schools barely budged.

 Nearly 46% of public schools offered five days a week of in-person to all students in February, according to the survey, but just 34% of students were learning full-time in the classroom.
 The gap was most pronounced among older K-12 students, with just 29% of eighth graders getting five days a week of learning at school.